 Last month, I talked about great tea-related subreddits.
 This week, let’s head on to Tumblr for our tea fix.
 Tumblr is a great place for a good laugh.
 It’s full of crazy people with crazy ideas on the most mundane things.
 AND, more importantly, it’s also filled with people who enjoy tea.

-The site that goes best with my morning cup?
+The site that goes best with my morning cup of loose leaf tea?
 Tumblr.
 Seriously, it’s like Instagram on steroids!
 The photos are a lot larger, a lot less over-processed, and it gives the bloggers bigger room to write things about the photos too.

 While there are a lot of tea things on my dashboard, here are my top 3 favorites: